 How to Apply

-Please send a brief cover letter and recent CV outlining past education and work experience if any to Associate Curator, Eliel Jones: Eliel[at]cellprojects.org.
-A shortlist of applicants will be contacted for interview before 13th March.
+To apply for a place please send a brief cover letter and recent CV outlining past education and work experience if any to Associate Curator, Eliel Jones: Eliel[at]cellprojects.org.
+A shortlist of applicants will be contacted for interview once applications are processed.

 Cell Project Space is committed to equal opportunities.
 We welcome applications from candidates of all backgrounds and are committed to building a diverse team.
 Cell Project Space is located on ground & first floor, which is wheelchair accessible.
 If you have any access requirements that you would like to discuss please email Rachael Davies: rachael [at] cellprojects.org